hrani/TimeCellAnalysis/TcPy/README.md

 	- datasetIdx:	Index of the dataset, i.e. recording session.
 	- cellIdx:	Index of the cell whose stats are reported on this line
+	- groundTruth:	Flag: Is the  cell a time cell?
 	- isTimeCell:	Is the cell a time-cell?
 1 if true, 0 if false.
 	- meanScore: 	Peak of the mean of all trials for this cell
 	- baseScore:	Temporal information for cell